xebia/essentials/web/done-is-live.md

 ### Application

-Create multi-disciplinairy teams and make sure that the team's work is defined as done, only when the change has been put into production and is in working to satisfactorily.
+Create multi-disciplinary teams and make sure that the team's work is defined as done, only when the change has been put into production and is in working to satisfactorily.